beamable/UnrealSDK/Docs/docs/samples/basic/discord-demo.md

 - A Beamable Account and a Realm.
 - A Discord Developer Account.

-To configure the sample, set the `BeamProjOverride.txt` to `BEAMPROJ_DiscordDemo`, re-generate your project files and run the `BeamableUnreal` project (it'll be configured as the `BEAMPROJ_DiscordDemo` sample).
+To configure the sample, run `dotnet beam unreal select-sample BEAMPROJ_DiscordDemo`.

 ## Setting up Beamable & Discord Application